aickin/react-dom-stream/README.md

 To use this method, you need to require `react-dom-stream`.

 If you generate server markup with this project, you cannot use the standard `ReactDOM.render`; you need to use the `render` method in `react-dom-stream`.
-The only difference between `react-dom`'s version and this one is that this also takes in the hash returned from `reactToStringStream`:
+The only difference between `react-dom`'s version and this one is that this also takes in the hash returned from `renderToString`:

 ```javascript
 var ReactDOMStream = require("react-dom-stream");